All Episodes

 It's particularly marked in the United States, but it's also happening in other developed economies like the United Kingdom and Canada.

-Income inequality also increasing in most of the go-go emerging market economies, and is now as high in communist China as it is in the U.S. income inequality.
+Income inequality, also increasing in most of the go-go emerging market economies, and is now as high in communist China as it is in the U.S. Income inequality.

-Well, take note, because the Chicoms at the end of the day are still a bunch of communists.
+Well, take note because the CHICOMs, at the end of the day, are still a bunch of communists.

-I don't know if you liberal loving socialists out there realize even during the heyday of the Soviet Union, the elites, they still stole all the money.
+I don't know if you liberal-loving socialists out there realize even during the heyday of the Soviet Union, the elites, they still stole all the money.

-How's everybody faring down?
+How's everybody faring down, or Cuba, rather?

 All of you people think that it's a wonderful thing for government to redistribute wealth so everybody does well at the end.